How to Use Winston AI for Text Analysis

 Step 1: Start a New Text Scan

-Log in to your Winston AI account and click New text scan in the left navigation panel.
+Log in to your Winston AI account and click the New text scan button in the left sidebar.
 You will land on the scan editor — a two-panel layout with your text editor on the left and scan options on the right.

 Before adding text, fill in two optional fields at the top: